goreleaser/goreleaser/www/docs/customization/templates.md

 `.TagBody`            |the annotated tag message's body, or the message's body of the commit it points out[^git-tag-body].
 Since v1.2.
 `.Runtime.Goos`       |equivalent to `runtime.GOOS`.
 Since v1.5.
 `.Runtime.Goarch`     |equivalent to `runtime.GOARCH`.
 Since v1.5.
+`.Artifacts`        |the current artifact list.
+See table bellow for fields.
+Since v1.16-pro.

 [^version-prefix]: The `v` prefix is stripped, and it might be changed in `snapshot` and `nightly` builds.